 “With the Giant Magellan Telescope, we should be able to see lots of them,” he said.
 “That’s completely made possible by the bigger aperture.
 It’s simply not possible with what we have now.”

-The lab has built several other large mirror in recent years, including the 8.4-meter Large Synoptic Survey Telescope.
-The unique design, with two different slopes of concavity, has been the lab’s most ambitious single mirror project.
+In recent years, the lab has built several other large mirrors, including the 8.4-meter Large Synoptic Survey Telescope.
+With two different slopes of concavity, the unique design has been the lab’s most ambitious single mirror project.
 The dual curvature of the surface creates both a primary and tertiary mirror on a single piece of glass.

 Jim Burge explained that the final polish is the most exacting process at the Mirror Lab.
 A computer-controlled polishing tool slowly wears the surface down.